livkosterlitz/website/content/authors/admin/_index.md

 - Visitors
 ---

-Olivia Kosterlitz is a PhD Candidate in the [Kerr Lab](http://kerrlab.org/) at the [University of Washington](https://www.washington.edu/).
-Her research interests are in evolutionary biology with a focus on protein and molecular evolution in microbial systems.
+I am currently a PhD Candidate and GRFP Fellow in the [Kerr Lab](http://kerrlab.org/) at the [University of Washington](https://www.washington.edu/).
+My overarching research interests are centered in bacterial plasmid biology investigating the effects of conjugative plasmids on the evolution and ecology of microbial communities.